dcgerard/gda/README.md

     from a statistical point of view.

 -   Chapters 1, 2, and 5 from Gillespie (2004), covering Hardy-Weinberg,
-    genetic drift, and non-random mating.
+    genetic drift, mutation, and non-random mating.

--   An introduction to the EM algorithm, with its application that of H.
+-   An introduction to the EM algorithm, with an application from H. Li (2011).

-    Li (2011).
+-   An introduction to Bayesian inference.

 -   A discussion of N. Li and Stephens (2003).